 I grew up in a fellowship that was incredibly conflicted during the Christmas holiday.
 We decorated our homes with trees with a star on top.
 We put nativity scenes up.
 We made cookies.
 We sang “Away in the Manger,” “What Child is This?,” and “Silent Night.”
 Then during the month of Christmas we had annual sermons on why we do not celebrate Christmas.
 We heard that Catholicism stole Christmas from the pagans and December 25 was really about Saturnalia.
 These sentiments regarding Christmas, along with the myth of Saturnalia, continue to be paraded as truth among the descendants of the Reformed branch of the Protestant Reformation.
 But Christmas is neither pagan in origin nor is it theologically, or doctrinally, empty.
 Christmas teaches us.
 (For a good look at how December 25 became associated with the birth of Jesus see Dr. William J. Tighe’s, Calculating Christmas: The Story of Behind December 25).”

 It is important to remember the actual environment of the early church.
 Our unconscious ideas often skew our understanding of both Scripture and the early church.
 In the early church, no one owned a New Testament, much less a whole Bible.
 Christian homes did not have dozens of Bibles in them.
 In fact, it is not certain that most congregations would collectively own an entire New Testament.
 Literary works were incredibly expensive.
-So how is the faith passed on?
-How is proper understanding passed on?
+So how was the faith passed on?
+How was understanding passed on?

 The early church followed the precedent set by Israel, they followed a calendar.
 The “Old Testament” calendar directed the the life of Jesus, though we American disciples often fail to recognize this.
 The calendar was not just about keeping the days straight.
 The calendar taught a way of life.
 The Roman calendar proclaimed the important events in the history of Rome.
 The calendar in Persia proclaimed the acts of various monarchs.
 The calendar in the Hebrew Bible preaches the mighty acts of grace by Yahweh.
 So we read about the Sabbath, Passover, Tabernacles, Weeks, Purim and Hanukkah.
 The festivals tell the Story of God: God creates the world, God deliveres by grace Israel, God walks with Israel in the wilderness, God provides food and gives torah, God protects from annihilation, and God redeems his temple.
 The calendar teaches the content of the faith.

 The early church did the same thing.
 They used time, the calendar, to teach what God has done.
 The first day of the week, Easter, Pentecost … and what became known as Christmas.
 God began a new creation, God renews his covenant and makes us his people, … and God became one of us.
 The calendar was a way to teach the Christian faith.
 The calendar guided the teaching of the faith to the masses.
 Just as it had done in Israel and the life of Jesus himself.